Release: 7 October 2017

 I hope we will get another folk-metal album from these guys soon, but I am very happy to listen this acoustic album in the meanwhile.
 With this album they ensured the Frisian history will never be forgotten and just like Redbad, Baldrs Draumar will be immortal as minstrels of the Frisian history.

-Maybe this is the nicest acoustic album I’ve ever heard at a Folk-metal band.
+Maybe this is the nicest acoustic album I’ve ever heard by a Folk-metal band.

 - Fan Fryslâns Ferline